OpenLMIS/openlmis-ui-components/docs/information-architecture.md

 * Avoid “nested” navigation, meaning we prefer a single long list of pages instead of “folders within folders.”
 * Use strong defaults, because we don’t want to force a user to make lots of choices before getting to work.
 Ideally a user can navigate to a page and start doing work.

+See the [OpenLMIS Generic Workflows in Balsamiq](https://openlmis.mybalsamiq.com/projects/olmis-3609genericworkflows/grid) for an annotated set of mockups that show and explain these conventions.
+In addition, see the [Mockup Guidelines](https://openlmis.atlassian.net/wiki/spaces/OP/pages/140902547/Mockup+Guidelines) in the OpenLMIS wiki.

 ## Generic Page Types
 The following page types are guidelines for how to discuss the screens and pages that make up workflows that are implemented in the OpenLMIS-UI.
 Every page type should meet the following rules:
 * Each page has a unique URL address